 Pretty much everyone has heard about Opera by now, considering the gigantic growth that the browser had over these last few years.

-It is currently among the top browsers in the world, with over 350 million active users recorded right before the end of 2021, and is also one of the safest browsers out there.
+It is currently among the top browsers in the world, with over 350 million active users recorded right before the end of 2021, and is also one of the safest and most private browsers out there.

 The company behind this masterpiece, Opera Ltd., recently announced its unaudited consolidated financial results for the first quarter of 2022, which ended on March 31.